-A favourite in ESL classes for younger learners, I’ve had success with this activity in adult classrooms too, although it should probably be renamed as Brisk Walking Dictation.
-The basic idea is that a text or is pinned to the wall of the classroom and the students, who have been put into pairs, must copy the text from the wall onto a sheet of paper.
-The catch is that one of the pairs must remain seated while their partner must make trips to the text on the wall and return with as much of the text as they can remember which they dictate to the seated partner.
-They must make as many trips to the text as necessary until the text copy is complete.
+A favourite in ESL classes for younger learners, I’ve had success with this activity in adult classrooms too.
+The basic idea is that a text or is pinned to the wall of the classroom and the students work in pairs to transfer the text from the wall onto a sheet of paper.
+The catch is that one of the pair must remain seated while their partner has to make trips to the text on the wall and return with as much of the text as they can remember.
+They then dictate that chunk to their seated partner.
+They can make as many trips to the text as necessary until the text copy is complete.
 The first pair to complete the task are the winners.

 You can mix it up a bit by having several copies of the text pinned to different parts of the classroom, this stops crowding around one sheet of paper.
 Or you could cut a text up into individual sentences, students must collect the sentences and then put them together in the right order.